Cyber-Chic/cosmos/COIN_LEDGER.md

 **🔭 THE SCIENCE BACKSTORY**

 *   **The Inspiration** — Each token features a snippet of a unique haiku poem composed from real-world citizen science data.
 The verses are inspired by cosmic observations I processed, from analyzing exoplanet data for **[Exoplanet Watch](https://science.nasa.gov/citizen-science/exoplanet-watch/exoplanet-watch-overview/)** to tracking deep-space anomalies on **[Zooniverse](https://www.zooniverse.org/about)**.
-*   **The Space Journeys** — Signed, limited-edition art prints are queued as cargo to launch beyond the atmosphere aboard commercial rocket flights, earning official flight certification upon their return to Earth.
+*   **The Space Journeys** — Signed, special-edition art prints are queued as cargo to launch beyond the atmosphere aboard commercial rocket flights, earning official flight certification upon their return to Earth.

 ---